etu-cdacmumbai/moodle-format_mtabs/mtabs/README.txt

 Finally, note that the tabbed display is only available in non-edit mode.
 Edit mode (teachers) will display the course in standard topics format, in order to play with indentation and so on.
-No 100% intuitive, but it's beyond the objectives of the format.

 That's all, enjoy.